-Traditional Student-Semester Length Courses All complete withdrawals are subject to a \$100 withdrawal fee COMPLETE WITHDRAWAL (DROP OF ALL COURSES) Refund FINANCIAL AID ADJUSTMENT First day of class through 10th day of classes 100% refund of all tuition and fees Loss of all University Aid.
+Traditional Student-Semester Length Courses All complete withdrawals are subject to a \$100 withdrawal fee First day of class through 10th day of classes 100% refund of all tuition and fees Loss of all University Aid.
 Federal aid subject to federal return of funds calculation Eleventh day through end of the 3rd week 75% refund of tuition.
 Housing charged by weeks used.
 No refund of Student Fee or Course Fees Entitled to up to 25% of University Aid.
 Federal and State aid subject to federal return of funds calculation.
 Within the 4th week of classes 50% refund of tuition.
 Housing charged by weeks used.
 No refund of Student Fee or Course Fees Entitled to up to 50% of University Aid.
 Federal and State aid subject to federal return of funds calculation.
 Within the 5th-7th week of classes 25% refund of tuition.
 Housing charged by weeks used.
 No refund of Student Fee or Course Fees Entitled to up to 75% of University Aid.
 Federal and State aid subject to federal return of funds calculation.

 Within or classes r after 8th week of , Entitled to up to 100% of University Aid.
 Federal and State aid subject to federal return of funds calculation.
-All board d (meal plan) charges ar re based on the number of weeks used.
-Withdrawal date s during the week are charged for the whole weeks' usage.
+All board (meal plan) charges are based on the number of weeks used.
+Withdrawal dates during the week are charged for the who s during the week are charged for the whole weeks' usage.